-The top of your turn packet has your contact information, the turn number, notes from the GM to you and a list of your special abilities.
+The top of your turn packet has your contact information, the turn number, notes from the GM to you and a list of the choices offered you and your special abilities.
 Below that is a list of places you control, each with a description.
 Beneath all the informational data is the word Orders and three asterisks.
-You write your orders beneath those.
+You write all orders except defending a place beneath those.

 Assemble Your People.
 On the first turn, your people will be listed after the description of your campsite.
 On subsequent turns, any of your people who defended a campsite, fortress, or city, or that survived exploring, hunting or an attack the turn before, can now be re-assigned with new orders.
 If you move somebody from defending a place, be sure to delete their original listing so they aren't duplicated.

 Defending.
-Write in the people you want to use after the description of that place.
-For example, after your campsite's description you might put "27 hunters."
-You can only defend campsites, fortresses and cities.
+Write in the people you want to defend a place up in the top section of the packet above "Orders" after the description of the place you want them to defend.
+For example, if you wanted to defend your campsite with 27 hunters, after your campsite's description you put "27 hunters."
+You can only defend campsites, sea zones, fortresses and cities.

 Exploring.
 Write the order "explore" down under where it says Attack & Explore Orders, followed by the place and then who you're sending.
-For example, "Explore the Forest of No Return with 300 swordsmen."
+For example, "Explore the Forest east of my campsite with 300 swordsmen."
 You can only explore places directly adjacent to places you control.
 You can only explore desert places if you have domesticated camels.
 Mountain and glacier terrain are impassible and cannot be explored.